patmejia/contrails_vision/README.md

 ---

-## 🥇 Credit goes to all authors and contributors ⤵︎
+## Credits go to the authors and contributors ⤵︎

 #### Contrails Research